Robert Neller

-Robert Blake Neller (born February 9, 1953) is a retired United States Marine Corps four-star general who served as the 37th Commandant of the Marine Corps.
-He assumed his assignment on September 24, 2015 and retired on July 11, 2019.
-He was succeeded by David H. Berger.
+Robert Blake Neller (born February 9, 1953) is a retired United States Marine Corps four-star general who served as the 37th Commandant of the Marine Corps from 2015 to 2019.

+Neller was born in Louisiana and was raised in Michigan.
+He was commissioned in the United States Marine Corps after graduating from the University of Virginia in 1975 and served as an infantry officer.
+During his career he was deployed to Panama, Somalia and Iraq.
+As a general officer he served as the commanding general of the 3rd Marine Division, the Director of Operations on the Joint Staff, the commander of Marine Corps Forces Central Command, and commander of Marine Corps Forces Command as well as commanding general of Fleet Marine Force, Atlantic.

-Early life
+Early life and education

 Neller was born in Camp Polk, Louisiana on February 9, 1953.
 A native of East Lansing, Michigan, he graduated from East Lansing High School in 1971.
 He enrolled in the University of Virginia and, at graduation, received his commission through Officer Candidates School via the Platoon Leaders Class program in May 1975.